Thive-N/discordjs-extended/README.md

 # Overview

+A modular framework building off discord.js which aims to make bot creation easier and more intuitive by removing the need to write boilerplate code.

 -   Modular easy to use cog system for loading commands and events
 -   Easy to use command and event decorators
 -   Command cooldowns